Esha Oza

+In a 2025 Women's T20 World Cup Qualifier, on 10 May 2025, she was part of the UAE team that became the first team in cricket history to retire out all 10 batters in a T20I game to force a decision in a match threatened by looming rain.
+Oza scored her fourth international T20I century in the match, an unbeaten innings of 113.

 Early and personal life

 Oza was born in Mumbai in the state of Maharashtra, India and came to the Dubai, United Arab Emirates with her family when she was only eight months old.
 She is pursuing Business Management at the University of Wollongong at Dubai.